 In June 2015, GASB issued Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions, which replaces the requirements of Statements No. 45, Accounting and Financial Reporting by Employers for Postemployment Benefits Other Than Pensions, as amended, and No. 57, OPEB Measurements by Agent Employers and Agent Multiple-Employer Plans, and provides guidance on reporting by governments that provide OPEB to their employees and for governments that finance OPEB for employees of other governments.
-The provisions in Statement No. 75 are effective for fiscal years beginning after June 15, 2017.
-Management has not evaluated the impact that the implementation of this statement will have on the financial statements.
+Based on an actuarial valuation dated October 1, 2015, the net OPEB obligation that the University will record upon implementation of Statement 75 is anticipated to be \$66,680,714 as of September 30, 2017.